 Statistical Analysis

-The mean and standard deviations for each test were calculated across the two testing sessions.
-To determine systematic bias between trials, a series of paired samples t-tests were used with a p value ≤ 0.05 indicative of a significant difference between the two trials.
+The data was checked for normality and descriptive statistics for each test were calculated across the two testing sessions.
+To determine systematic bias between trials, a series of paired samples t-tests were used for all measures with a p value ≤ 0.05 indicative of a significant difference between the two trials.
 Within-subject variation was determined using mean coefficients of variation (CV %).
 Further reliability statistics included: change in mean and intra-class correlation coefficient (ICC).
-95% confidence intervals (90% CI) were used and all reliability data was computed through Microsoft Excel® 2010 using a freely available spread sheet (20).
+95% confidence intervals (95% CI) were used and all reliability data was computed through Microsoft Excel® 2010 using a freely available spread sheet (20).
 Paired samples t-tests were processed using SPSS ® (V.21.
 Chicago Illinois).

 RESULTS